 The Anglerfish is a recent newcomer to the known annals of animal history.
 It’s a deep sea dwellant that was only identified in 1997.
 It’s sometimes called the “coffinfish” because of its tendency to use its long, sticky tongue, a long, thin snout to probe the mud and sand at the bottom of the ocean for weirdest animals

-This information about sea cucumbers is really interesting.
+This information about weirdest animals in the ocean that really interesting.
 You’ll find other interesting facts as you continue reading this book.
 It would be a great resource for people who are interested in health and fitness topics.

 Hippocampus hexagrammus are often referred to as dragon seashorts, due to their seaweed-like resemblance.
 They’re the scientific name for sea dragons!

-Unlike most other marine animals, seahorses are not afraid to feast on much larger creatures.
+Unlike most other marine animals and weirdest animals in the ocean, seahorses are not afraid to feast on much larger creatures.
 They have sharp protrusions that help them to suck up their prey.
 But there most famous ability is to wrap their tails around underwater vegetation, which is like ropes that keep them safe.

 The blobfish is one of the world’s most despised creatures because of its slimy, bloated appearance.
 What makes the blobfish so interesting is the gelatinous mass encasing its body and causing this appearance.
 This creature is typically found in Australia & New Zealand oceans, at 2,000-3,000 meters.
 However, it has been found around the world and as far north as Scotland.
 Some people find blobfish disgusting, but others feel they’re cute.